Tomas-Tamantini/py-cgi/README.md

 # py-cgi
-Python program for generating and displaying 3D CGI
+Python program for generating and displaying 3D CGI using a ray tracer algorithm.